 In a business, collaboration plays a great role.
 You need to keep everyone updated with the latest information and you won’t like to re-save it with different names every time you make changes to it.

 While using Google Sheets, you can enjoy seamless sharing, and with many people having the access to a sheet, changes can be made simultaneously and are saved automatically.
-Also, you can control who ‘only views’ the sheet, who can ‘comment’, and who have the ‘access to edit.’
+Also, you can control who ‘only views’ the sheet, who can ‘comment’, and who has the ‘access to edit.’

-On the contrary, Microsoft Excel allows collaborating but not at the same extent as Google Sheets.
+On the contrary, Microsoft Excel allows collaborating but not to the same extent as Google Sheets.
 You have to share files via email or other software, re-save the document whenever there are any changes, etc. It isn’t an optimal solution while working in a team.

 Being aware of keyboard or mouse shortcuts is going to be highly beneficial in many ways as it will help you save a lot of time, allow you to perform functions easily, and more.

-When you use MS Excel, you can use a variety of shortcuts such as for pasting data as values, removing or applying features, etc. You won’t have to conflict with the browser or any such issues.
+When you use MS Excel, you can use a variety of shortcuts such as pasting data as values, removing or applying features, etc. You won’t have to conflict with the browser or any such issues.

-In case of Google Sheets, you might have to go through a bit of frustration, as they lack many shortcuts that Excel has.
+In the case of Google Sheets, you might have to go through a bit of frustration, as they lack many shortcuts that Excel has.

 If you want to complete your work quicker and use shortcuts for putting up information, then Microsoft Excel is a better option.

 Working with massive amounts of data isn’t any task.
 And, it can only be simplified when you have a robust tool that has outstanding functionality.